 Honduras hasn’t got the best reputation.
 The fact that it’s considered the most dangerous country on the planet (outside of war zones) and that one of its largest cities is dubbed ‘the murder capital of the world’ doesn’t exactly make it a major tourist hub.

-But if you dig a little deeper into the country you’ll find safe areas that are well worth visiting.
-These include untouched jungle, amazing coral reef for scuba diving and tranquil towns.
+But if you dig a little deeper into the country, you’ll find safe areas that are well worth visiting.
+These include untouched jungles, amazing coral reefs for scuba diving, and tranquil towns.
 Sure, Honduras may seem scary – especially if you believe everything you read in the media – but there’s so much more to the country than gangs and drug wars.

 Nonetheless, there are lots of things to know before traveling to Honduras; from how to keep yourself safe and out of the dangerous areas, or where to find the best reef!